Our Detailed A to Z of Bar Styles In Europe

 Example: Kona Kai, London, England

 Czech word for tap, referring plainly to a tap room.
 This may be smaller and simpler in style to a traditional Czech pub and will predominantly focus on tapped beer.
+It is not unusual to be stood up in these places.

 Example: Výčep Na Stojáka, Brno, Czechia

-Wódki i Piwa bar
+Wódki i Piwa bar (Polish)

 A word for tap but a valid colloquial reference to a pub or kiosk serving beer vom fass, or on tap.